Giomar - Espresso from Ecuador

 100% Robusta, or rather: Canephora of the Napo Payamino variety from Ecuador's Amazon region.
 The coffee comes from a women-led cooperative that produces using the Chakra agroforestry system.
 The coffee is fermented in barrels and dried in the cherry - resulting in a straightforward espresso with power.
 100% Robusta with notes of nougat, fruity chocolate, forest berries, and very balanced.

-Nougat, hazelnut liqueur, fruity chocolate, wild berries
+Flavor: Nougat, hazelnut liqueur, fruity chocolate, wild berries

-Sumaco Biosphere Reserve, Loreto, Orellana, Ecuador
+Bean Origin: Sumaco Biosphere Reserve, Loreto, Orellana, Ecuador

-120h fermentation in barrels, then dried in the cherry
+Post-harvest process: 120-hour barrel fermentation, then dried in the cherry

 All our coffees are sold as whole beans.

-How we prepare the coffee
+How we prepare this coffee

 Why does the coffee taste the way it does?